 Olanzapine vs haloperidol; adequate sedation within 15 min: olanzapine showed better results (61% vs 42%)(6).

 Olanzapine vs haloperidol; need of rescue medication: olanzapine needed less rescue medication (21% vs 33% in the entire encounter)(6).

 Olanzapine vs haloperidol + benzodiazepine; sedation in 2 hours: either intervention showed similar results (3).

 Olanzapine vs droperidol; time to sedation: no significant difference (16 min vs 17.5 min)(10).

 Olanzapine vs droperidol; need of rescue medication: olanzapine needed more rescue medication (24% vs 17%)(10).

 Olanzapine vs droperidol; extrapyramidal effects: olanzapine had a significantly lower risk (0.1% vs 6.1%)(10).

-Therefore, olanzapine is currently recommended as the first-line antipsychotic for an agitated psychiatric adult patient (2).
+Therefore, olanzapine is currently recommended as a first-line antipsychotic alternative for an agitated psychiatric adult patient (2, 11).
 In the pediatric population it is considered to be safe and effective (8), but is not yet US-FDA nor EMA approved for agitation (7, 9).